NYULibraries/primo-explore-custom-requests/README.md

   // 1.
 Inject in the <prm-location-item-after> component of the DOM, which exists after each holding entry WITHIN a specific location.
   .component('prmLocationItemAfter', {
     template: `<primo-explore-custom-requests></primo-explore-custom-requests>`,
       // 1a.
 Use this trick to implement the customization as a SIBLING of the item details, as opposed to its CHILD.
-This is a not a requirement, but is strongly recommended;Otherwise, styling of injected components will not match the styling of the elements it intends to replace.
-Implementation is left to the user so that this customization does not completely 'hijack' the institution's usage of this component.
+This is a not a requirement, but is strongly recommended.
+Otherwise, styling of injected components will not match the styling of the elements it intends to replace.
     controller: ['$element', function($element) {
       const ctrl = this;
       ctrl.$postLink = () => {